 So, how does this Foreign Earned Income Exclusion (FEIE) actually work?

-You’re allowed to exclude up to$104,100 (2018) of income earned while outside of United States from federal taxes if you were either a Bona Fide Resident of another country ~or~ you were Physically Present in another country for 330/365 rolling days ~and~ your Tax Home was not considered to be in the United States.
+You’re allowed to exclude up to a certain amount ($120,000 for 2023, $126,500 for 2024) of income earned while outside of United States from federal income taxes if you were either a Bona Fide Resident of another country ~or~ you were Physically Present in another country for 330/365 rolling days ~and~ your Tax Home was not considered to be in the United States.
 Let’s dissect.

 Now that we got that outta the way, let’s talk about the ways you can qualify.
 First, you can be a Bona Fide Resident of another country.
 This means you were a resident of another country for an uninterrupted period that includes a tax year.
 Stayed in one spot that wasn’t the US?
 This is your test.
 This one is funny in that you need to qualify in a calendar year, meaning Jan 1-Dec 31, but once you have, you can take partial years, both before and after your qualifying year.
 There’s a lot to be said about intention, period of assignment, etc, so just living somewhere for a year does not automatically qualify you.
 Please, consult a tax pro or do your own research before filing for the FEIE under the bona fide resident test.